NCEAS/vegbank2/helm/README.md

 # Introduction

 This document describes how to deploy the helm charts for VegBank API and the VegBank Postgres Cluster.
 After installing the helm charts, you should see four pods.
 The vegbank python pod - which houses the flask app that powers the API (ex. `https://api-dev.vegbank.org/taxon-observations/VB.TO.64992.VACCINIUMBOREAL`) and the postgres pods which contains the database that the API accesses and queries.
-The postgres pods consist of an primary read-write pod and two replica read-only pods.
+The postgres pods consist of a primary read-write pod and two replica read-only pods.

-## Requirements

-The original VegBank database and web interface (ex. `http://vegbank.org/vegbank/index.jsp`) is currently maintained by NCEAS - however, there have been no new contributions in several years.
+- Note #1: The original VegBank database and web interface (ex. `http://vegbank.org/vegbank/index.jsp`) is currently maintained by NCEAS - however, there have been no new contributions in several years.
 This means that the data-only dump file used in this process described below (that's currently stored in a ceph directory) is relevant and applicable for testing.
 The production deployment may start from a new dump file/starting point which includes schema migrations and updates, so do not use the dump file for production purposes without consulting the appropriate stakeholders.
-- Note: Should you need to restore the original database that's currently maintained, you can find instructions in this repo's `INSTALL.md` document and additional information at `src/database/flyway/README.md`.
+- Note #2: Should you need to restore the original database that's currently maintained, you can find instructions in this repo's `INSTALL.md` document and additional information at `src/database/flyway/README.md`.

+## Requirements

 You need to have the following things set up/installed: